Statistical theory for image classification using deep convolutional neural networks with cross-entropy loss under the hierarchical max-pooling model: Abstract

-{\bf Abstract}\\ Convolutional neural networks learned by minimizing the cross-entropy loss are nowadays the standard for image classification.
-Till now, the statistical theory behind those networks is lacking.
-We analyze the rate of convergence of the misclassification risk of the estimates towards the optimal misclassification risk.
-Under suitable assumptions on the smoothness and structure of the aposteriori probability it is shown that these estimates achieve a rate of convergence which is independent of the dimension of the image.
-The study shed light on the good performance of CNNs learned by cross-entropy loss and partly explains their success in practical applications. {\it AMS classification:} Primary 62G05; secondary 62G20.
+Convolutional neural networks (CNNs) trained with cross-entropy loss have proven to be extremely successful in classifying images.
+In recent years, much work has been done to also improve the theoretical understanding of neural networks.
+Nevertheless, it seems limited when these networks are trained with cross-entropy loss, mainly because of the unboundedness of the target function.
+In this paper, we aim to fill this gap by analyzing the rate of the excess risk of a CNN classifier trained by cross-entropy loss.
+Under suitable assumptions on the smoothness and structure of the a posteriori probability, it is shown that these classifiers achieve a rate of convergence which is independent of the dimension of the image.
+These rates are in line with the practical observations about CNNs.